ngutman/so-simple-theme/_posts/2014-01-17-creating-tinder-like-animations.md

 I'm going to skip all the boring project-structure-creation steps, just make sure you have a clean UIViewController you can work with.
 Let's create a new custom view, it'll be our draggable view, I named it `GGDraggableView`.
 We'll need to add it to our view and set its size. (`GGView` is the view of our main ViewController).
-I spiced the view a bit and added a UIImageView to it with a pretty image of Bar Refaeli (find your own image)
+I spiced the view a bit and added a UIImageView to it with a pretty image of Bar Refaeli (find your own one)

 <script src="https://gist.github.com/ngutman/8481990.js"></script>